kelzms8/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_04_explore_pim.md

 16. Close the All users window by selecting the **X** at the top right corner of the page.
 You should now be on the Azure Active Directory page.

 17. Keep the browser page open, as you will in the subsequent tasks.

-18. Close the password reset window by selecting the **X** at the top right corner of the page.

-19. Close Diego’s profile window by selecting the **X** at the top right corner of the page.

-20. Close the All users window by selecting the **X** at the top right corner of the page.
-You should now be on the Azure Active Directory page.

-21. Keep the browser page open, as you will in the subsequent tasks.

 ## Task 2: Assign an Azure AD role in Privileged Identity Management.